 4. What can you afford?

-It’s always a good idea to buy the highest grade carpet that you can afford, as it will last for longer and potentially save you money in the long run.
+If you’ve honed your choice to two options, and you’re trying to decide which carpet is better, it’s always a good idea to buy the highest grade carpet of the two, as it will last for longer and potentially save you money in the long run.

 5. How much sun will the carpet get?